aaronhktan/cbschedule/README.md

 - Show more details about class on selection
 - Perhaps be able to see one other friend's schedule, so they don't get lost
-- Make it work on Pebble Round and new Pebbles

 ## Completed List

 - Show your own schedule (DONE as of 2016-04-21)
 - Be able to view your entire schedule with a menu object (DONE as of 2016-05-22)
+- Make it work on Pebble Round and new Pebbles (DONE as of 2016-06-01)